midonet/midonet/docs/neutron_translation.md

 ports and for each VTEP router port (either 'vni' or 'tunnelIp' set), update the tunnelIp field to the new value.

+'interfaces' field could be modified but only if there is no L2 Gateway associated with this gateway device.
+Re-bind the ports if 'hostname' or 'name' of the 'interfaces' were modified.

 ## REMOTEMACENTRY